Mandarin collar: Usage

 Mandarin collars are also the proper shape for a single-breasted Greek cassock, or anterri, for Eastern Orthodox and Eastern Catholic clergy.
 Russians and other Slavic Churches typically have a high, band-style collar, buttoning to the side or on the shoulder, while Greeks have the "notched" Mandarin pattern with a closing loop or hook at the bottom of the "V" in the collar.

 The collar is also used for the required sport fencing dress.

+Police wicking shirts worn by police forces in the UK have a mandarin collar.